tudelft-cs4200/2021/team/index.md

 ## Walk-in Hours 2019-2020

-We offer walk-in hours on Wednesday mornings 9:30-11:00 in room E4.420 of Building 28
+We offer walk-in hours on Thursday mornings 9:30-11:00 in room E4.420 of Building 28

 ## Team Members